pouretrebelle/chareads.com/content/books/2019/01/05-everything-i-never-told-you/index.md

 dateRated: 2019-01-05
 dateReviewed: 2019-01-05

-tags: [gifted, type-fiction, form-paperback, genre-contemporary]
+tags: [gifted, type-fiction, form-paperback, genre-contemporary, sub-americana]
 ---

 Every character's personality and actions seem to be based off a single seminal moment in their past.
 This makes for a good story and a beautifully conflicting conclusion, but this definitely falls into the category of "I want to shake every character until they talk honestly to one another and then there's no plot".